-REMEMBER You will require a personal licence to sell alcohol, it's a good idea to check with your Local Authority that your bar service and staff will meet legal requirements.
+REMEMBER You will require a personal licence to sell alcohol, it's a good idea to check with your Licensing Unit that you're bar service and staff will meet legal requirements.

 If this all seems too much trouble, consider inviting a local publican to run the bar.
 Come to an agreement over how much you will charge as a concession fee or base an agreement on a percentage of profit or turnover.
-One advantage is that the publican would have a personal licence and would be known to your Local Authority.
-It is advisable to contact your Local Authority on this matter to get full and correct information.
+One advantage is that the publican would have a personal licence and would be known to the Licensing Unit.
+It is advisable to contact the Licensing Unit of Gwynedd Council on this matter to get full and correct information.